marijnh/Eloquent-JavaScript/00_intro.md

 // → 55
 ```

-{{index "while loop", loop}}
+{{index "while loop", loop, "curly braces"}}

 This version gives us a few more improvements.
 Most importantly, there
 is no need to specify the way we want the program to jump back and
 forth anymore.
-The `while` language construct takes care of that.
-It
+The `while` construct takes care of that.
+It continues
-continues executing the block (wrapped in braces) below it as long as
+executing the block (wrapped in braces) below it as long as the
-the condition it was given holds.
-That condition is `count <= 10`,
+condition it was given holds.
+That condition is `count <= 10`, which
-which means “_count_ is less than or equal to 10”.
-We no longer have
+means “_count_ is less than or equal to 10”.
+We no longer have to
-to create a temporary value and compare that to zero, which was an
+create a temporary value and compare that to zero, which was just an
 uninteresting detail.
 Part of the power of programming languages is
-that they take care of uninteresting details for us.
+that they can take care of uninteresting details for us.

 {{index "console.log"}}